Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets

 Algorithm~\ref{alg:bridge_length} will be building a labelled quotient graph $Q$ by adding (or ignoring) edges found by Algorithm~\ref{alg:edges} and monitoring the connectivity of the growing lifted graph $G$ whose quotient $G/\La$ is $Q$.
 For a basis $\vb*{v_1},\dots,\vb*{v_n}$ of a unit cell $U$ of the lattice $\La$ of $S$, the edge $e$ between points $p$ and $q+\sum\limits_{i=1}^n c_i\vb*{v_i}\in S$ is added to $Q$ as the edge between the $\La$-equivalence classes of $p$ and $q$, with the translational vector $\vb*{v}(e)=(c_1,\dots,c_n)\in\Z^n$.
 As soon as $G$ becomes connected, the length of the last added edge is the bridge length $\be(S)$, which will be proved in Theorem~\ref{thm:bridge_length_algorithm} later.

-In comparison with a Minimum Spanning Tree built on a finite set of points, verifying the connectivity of the lifted periodic graph requires a much more complicated check that a set of translational vectors with integer coordinates is a basis in $\Z^n$ (not $\R^n$), which can have more than $n$ vectors.
-For example, the vectors $(1,0)$, $(0,2)$, $(0,3)$ form a basis of $\Z^2$ because $(0,3)-(0,2)=(0,1)$ but the vectors $(0,2)$ and $(0,3)$ are not proportional by an integer, so no subset of these 3 vectors is a basis of $\Z^2$.
+In comparison with a Minimum Spanning Tree of a finite set of points, verifying the connectivity of the lifted periodic graph requires a much more complicated check that translational vectors with integer coordinates form a basis in $\Z^n$ (not $\R^n$), which can include more than $n$ vectors.
+Fig. \ref{fig:Z2basis3vectors} shows a basis of $\Z^2$ consisting 3 vectors, where no vector can be dropped without losing the connectivity of all integer points in $\Z^2$.

 Algorithm~\ref{alg:bridge_length} will use the Smith Normal Form ($\SNF$) of a matrix of vectors $(c_1,\dots,c_n)$ in $\Z^n$, see p.~26 in \cite{newman1972integral}, \cite{cohn1985free}, and chapter~3.6 in \cite{van2003algebra} for finitely generated modules over a Principal Ideal Domain (PID).